Residential Aged Care

 Information for new or prospective residents and their families is available in the Orientation Booklet.
 The booklet provides comprehensive details on all aspects of the Aged Care Home, resident care, personal requirements and services available for our residents including a dietician, physiotherapist etc.

-Activities are regularly provided by a qualified Diversional Therapist and staff to stimulate and enhance our resident’s lives.
+Activities are regularly provided by a qualified Lifestyle and Wellbeing Coordinator and staff to stimulate and enhance our resident’s lives.

-Special days acknowledge Anzac Day, Easter, or celebrate Australia Day, the Melbourne Cup and Christmas festivities are a highlight with residents and staff getting into the spirit of the occasion.
+Special days acknowledge Anzac Day, Easter, or celebrate Australia Day, Melbourne Cup, and Christmas festivities are a highlight with residents and staff getting into the spirit of the occasion.
 Volunteers and visitors are made most welcome.